Elixirslayer/Suckless/README.md

 ```
    startx
 ```
-Refer to [Automatic login to virtual console](https://wiki.archlinux.org/title/Getty#Automatic_login_to_virtual_console)and [Autostart X at login](https://wiki.archlinux.org/title/Xinit#Override_xinitrc), if you'd rather not login and type in startx command everytime you boot.
+Refer to [Automatic login to virtual console](https://wiki.archlinux.org/title/Getty#Automatic_login_to_virtual_console) and [Autostart X at login](https://wiki.archlinux.org/title/Xinit#Override_xinitrc), if you'd rather not login and type in startx command everytime you boot.
 You may also want to setup a wallpaper by editting $HOME/.dwm/autostart.sh

 **Keybinding:**
-You can check out all the keybindings and modify them in Suckless/dwm/config.h

-Alt key is the "ModKey" by default.
+You can check out all the keybindings and modify them in Suckless/dwm/config.h Alt key is the "ModKey" by default.
 Super/Windows key is "Mod4Key"
 Basic keybindings:
 ```
 ModKey + Shift + Return -> Open St (suckless terminal)